MawalMohammed/GRL-Bad-Smell-Detection/Deverlopers' Guide.md

     To add the functionality of detecting a new bad smell, the following steps provide a rough guide for interested developers (Assume “NBS” is the new bad smell):

-		1. Update the GUI by updating the GRLBadSmellDetectionPreferences.java, as follows:
+		1. Update the GUI by updating the GRLBadSmellDetectionPreferences.java by adding the following:

 			a) A checkbox to enable and disable NBS detection
 			b) A label to label the checkbox with NBS name.